GIVE: Structured Reasoning of Large Language Models with Knowledge Graph Inspired Veracity Extrapolation: Method

 \subsection{Entity Group Construction}

-The goal of this step is to bridge the gap between the limited richness of knowledge base corpus and the complexity of the potential input.
-To this end, we search through the knowledge space, to construct a cluster of similar concepts, for each of the entities that we identified as important for the given query.
-For each $e^k_x \in E_x$, GIVE leverages an underlying pre-trained LM encoder $w$ to encode the concepts in the knowledge base, and retrieve p most similar concepts to each queried entity by comparing cosine similarities:

-The set $Y_x^k$ contains all entities that are semantically similar to the queried concept $e^k_x$, and $e^k_x$ is appended to $Y_x^k$ to formulate the entity group $N_x^k$:
+This step aims to assist LLM to induce connections between queried entities from expert connections between similar KG entities.
+We do this by exploring the knowledge space to form a cluster of related concepts for each significant entity identified in the query.
+For each $e^k_x \in E_x$, GIVE uses a pre-trained LM encoder $w$ to encode knowledge base concepts and find $p$ most similar concepts to each entity in the latent space by comparing cosine similarities: The set $Y_x^k$ includes entities semantically akin to $e^k_x$, and $e^k_x$ is added to $Y_x^k$ to create the entity group $N_x^k$:

-There are two advantages of the entity set $N^k_x$s: (1) Inducing inter-group connections between the queried entity and its ``sibling'' concepts naturally lead to a reasoning chain on the KG concepts.
-(2) It relaxes the strict information retrieval on the few queried entity, to relationship inference over a larger set of relevant concepts.
+Relating queried concepts with the semantically similar KG entities broadens the reasoning scope from strict information retrieval to inferring relationships over a broader range of relevant concepts.